npotifyDev/Movie_website/README.md

-# Movie
+# FrontEndMovieWebSite
-Made a small project for the college subject submission.
+Made a front-end movie web-site for college project.